 11.1 Audit of SDPCapNeg Extensions

 The MGC may perform an audit of the Packages Descriptor to determine if a MG supports the SDP Capability Negotiation framework.
-Once the MGC has determine that the MG supports the eroas package if may perform an AuditValue to determine which extensions are supported (Table 1).
+Once the MGC has determined that the MG supports the eroas package if may perform an AuditValue to determine which extensions are supported (Table 1).